barnaclebarnes/open-data/plugins/google-analyticator/readme.txt

 6. An example of a front-end widget configuration.

 == Changelog ==

+= 5.3 =
+* Converts API data call to AJAX to reduce the memory needed on page loads.
+* Removes memory_limit alterations, since the default amount should be enough now.
+* Disables the summary dashboard widget for non-admins, as defined by the admin level setting on Google Analyticator's settings page.

+= 5.2.1 =
+* Corrects a potential html sanitation vulnerability with text retrieved from the Google Analytics API.

+= 5.2 =
+* Adds support for deauthorizing with Google Analytics.
+* Increases checks on the memory limit and now prevents the memory intensive functionality from running if there is insufficient memory.
+* Adds authentication compatibility modes for users having issues with cURL and PHP Streams.
+* Improves detection of Google Accounts that are not linked to Analytics accounts.
+* Improves detection of accounts without stats.
+* Cleans up the authentication URL, preventing the malformed URL error that Google would sometimes display.
+* Removes hosted Google accounts from Google's authentication page.
+* Adds an error message to the settings page if Google authentication fails.

 = 5.1 =
 * Fixes the broken/frozen error on the Dashboard introduced in Google Analyticator 5.0.